WHY DO I NEED AN ECOLOGICAL SURVEY?

 It is important to remember that it is illegal to disturb or destroy any roosting or nest sites for wildlife.
 As a result, ecological surveys are often a legal requirement and failure to complete these could be a criminal offence as it means that protected species, such as bats, newts and dormice, and wildlife habitats at a development site could be disturbed or destroyed by the works.

-Further information about the public’s legal obligations to wildlife is provided by The Wildlife Trust, and this can be found at this link.
+Further information about the public’s legal obligations to wildlife is provided by The Wildlife Trust.

-However, please rest assured that we do not expect clients to have expertise in this area, and would of course guide you through the process and advise clients how to meet and exceed their legal obligations to protect wildlife and maintain or enhance the environment for future generations.
+However, please rest assured that we do not expect clients to have expertise in this area!
+Our experienced ecologists would, of course, guide you through the process.
+We advise our clients on how to meet and even exceed their legal obligations to protect wildlife and maintain or enhance the environment for future generations.

-PEAs involve visiting the site and collecting data about the features of the land, and what habitats might exist there, and putting this together with pre-existing data about the species present in the local area.
-This pre-existing data is retrieved from Local Records Data Centres (LRDCs) and requesting it is known as a ‘data trawl’.
+PEAs involve visiting the site and collecting data about the features of the land and what habitats might exist there and putting this together with pre-existing data about the species present in the local area.
+This pre-existing data is retrieved from Local Records Data Centres (LRDCs) and requesting it is known as a ‘data trawl’ or ‘data search’.
 The LRDCs charge for this service and we invoice their fee to clients at cost price.
-Once we have completed the site visit and have the data trawl results, we compile our PEA report which sets out our findings, recommendations, et cetera.
-This report can be used in support of a planning application and includes an assessment of the nature and extent of further surveys which are needed at the site, if any.
+Once we have completed the site visit and have the data trawl results, we compile our PEA report which sets out our findings and recommendations.
+This report can be used in support of a planning application and includes an assessment of the flora and fauna and the extent of any further surveys which are needed, if any.

-Depending on the size of the site, the site survey element of the PEA usually takes around a half or full day to complete.
-The report production element takes longer, up to three or four days, although this varies based on the size and complexity of the site and we would always provide a tailored quote upon request.
+Depending on the size of the site, the site survey element of the PEA usually takes around a half or a full day to complete.
+The report production element takes significantly longer (it can take up to two weeks to receive the data trawl results!), although this varies based on the size and complexity of the site and we would always provide a tailored quote upon request.

-Preliminary Roost Assessments (PRAs) of buildings, trees and other structures: these look for potential of structures to support bats (either roosting or hibernation) in particular.
+2) Preliminary Roost Assessments (PRAs) of buildings, trees, and other structures: this type of survey looks at the potential of structures to support bats (either for roosting or hibernation).

-A PRA is a daytime inspection where any external walls, attics, roof voids et cetera are inspected inside and outside to look for evidence of, or potential for, bats.
+A PRA is a daytime inspection where any external walls, attics, roof voids et cetera, are inspected inside and outside to look for evidence of, or potential for, bats.
 This could include gaps between roof tiles, crevices or any other features which make a building or other structure hospitable for bats.
 After the inspection has been completed, a report is produced which sets out the level of potential at the site (negligible, low, moderate or high) and makes recommendations for further surveys to assess bat activity, if required.
-More information about further bat activity surveys can be found in the section on time frames below.

 We provide tailored, fixed costs on request for PEAs and PRAs, and ask that clients provide us with a full site address and any plans or photographs they may have to enable us to do this.
 For PEAs, we also ask for a red-line boundary plan to ensure that we are clear about the full extent of the area which we need to survey, to make sure that no important areas are missed while we are on site.